wyager/metastrip/README.md

 * Subtly randomize pixel values to combat image hashing/steganography
 * Generate random filenames

-It's reasonably fast and can use multiple cores.
+It's fairly fast and can use multiple cores.

 Usage is as follows: